Elastic and Kibana Install (Windows)

 C:\Apps\elasticsearch-8.17.3\bin\elasticsearch-service.bat install

-Run the following command to start the elastic service.
+Run the following command to start the Elastic service.

 C:\Apps\elasticsearch-8.17.3\bin\elasticsearch-service.bat start